Freelancer-Protocol/docs/hiring2.md

 ---
 parent: For clients
 nav_order: 2
-title: I don't have a freelancer
+title: I'm looking for a freelancer
 ---

 ### I don't have a freelancer.
 Can you help me find one?